Mongol conquest of Western Xia: Preliminary raids

-First invasion (1209-1210)
+First invasion (1209–1210)

 In 1209, Genghis undertook his campaign to actually conquer Western Xia.
-Li Anquan requested aid from the Jin dynasty, but the new Jin emperor Wanyan Yongji refused to send aid, stating that "It is to our advantage when our enemies attack each other.
+Emperor Xiangzong requested aid from the Jin dynasty, but the new Jin emperor Wanyan Yongji refused to send aid, stating that "It is to our advantage when our enemies attack each other.
 Wherein lies the danger to us?"
 After defeating a force led by Gao Lianghui outside Wulahai, Genghis captured the city and pushed up along the Yellow River, defeating several cities as he went, until he reached the fortress Kiemen which guarded the only pass through the Helan Mountains to the capital, Yinchuan.
 Containing an army of up to 70,000, plus 50,000 reinforcements, the fortress proved too difficult to capture, and after a two-month stand-off the Mongols feinted a retreat, luring the garrison, led by Weiming Linggong, out onto the field where it was easily destroyed.
 His path now open, Genghis advanced to the capital.
 Well fortified, Yinchuan held about 150,000 soldiers, nearly twice the size of the Mongol army.
-One of their first endeavours at siege warfare, the Mongols lacked the proper equipment and experience to take the city.
+One of their first endeavors at siege warfare, the Mongols lacked the proper equipment and experience to take the city.
 They arrived at the city in May, but by October were still unsuccessful at breaking through.
 Genghis attempted to flood the capital by diverting the river and its network of irrigation canals into the city, and by January 1210 the walls of Yinchuan were nearly breached.
 However, the dike used to divert the river broke, and the ensuing flood wiped out the Mongol camp, forcing the Mongols to take the higher ground.
-Despite this setback, the Mongols still posed a threat to Western Xia, and with the state's crops destroyed and no relief coming from the Jin, Li Anquan agreed to submit to Mongol rule, demonstrating his loyalty by giving a daughter, Chaka, in marriage to Genghis and paying a tribute of camels, falcons, and textiles.
+Despite this setback, the Mongols still posed a threat to Western Xia, and with the state's crops destroyed and no relief coming from the Jin, Emperor Xiangzong agreed to submit to Mongol rule, demonstrating his loyalty by giving a daughter, Chaka, in marriage to Genghis and paying a tribute of camels, falcons, and textiles.

-Mongol vassalage (1210-1224)
+Mongol vassalage (1210–1224)

 In 1210, Western Xia attacked the Jin dynasty as punishment for their refusal to aid them against the Mongols.
-The following year, the Mongols joined Western Xia and began a 23-year-long campaign against Jin.
-The same year Li Anquan abdicated the throne, and subsequently died, after Shenzong seized power.
+The following year, the Mongols joined Western Xia and began a 23-year-long war against Jin.
+The same year Li Anquan abdicated the throne, and subsequently died, after Emperor Shenzong seized power.

 However, despite aiding the Mongols against Jin, in 1217 when Genghis Khan requested help for his Central Asian campaigns, Western Xia refused to commit troops, and as a warning the Mongols besieged the capital before withdrawing.
 In 1219, Genghis Khan launched his campaign against the Khwarazmian dynasty in Central Asia, and requested military aid from Western Xia.
-However, the emperor and his military commander Asha refused to take part in the campaign, stating that if Genghis had too few troops to attack Khwarazm, then he had no claim to supreme power.
+However, the emperor and his military commander Asha refused to take part in the campaign, stating that if Genghis had too few troops to attack the Khwarazmian dynasty, then he had no claim to supreme power.
 Infuriated, Genghis swore vengeance and left to invade Khwarazm, while Western Xia attempted alliances with the Jin and Song dynasties against the Mongols.